Ale1/Splashdown/README.md

 Its possible to have multiple Splashdown assets in your project.
 Keep in mind that they all must have unique names.
 How the system handles multiple Splashdown files varies between splash logos and app icons:

 ### Multiple Splash logos
 You can have any number of splashdown files set to "Active Splash".
 All the Splash logos will be present sequentially in your splash screen.
 When you activate/deactivate a splash in the Splashdown inspector, it is automatically added or removed from your Player Settings in editor-time.

 ### Multiple App Icons
 For App icons, the Player settings dont allow for multiple icons for each category.
 Hence, when you activate an Icon, the system will check for other existing activated icons and disable those first.
-Hence, it will never allow you to have more than one icon activated at a time.
-This silent behaviour will likely be modified in the future so a warning appears when trying to activate an icon when another icon is already active in that role.
+This silent behaviour will be modified in the future to introduce a warning when trying to activate an icon when another icon is already active.

 ## Switching Fonts
 You can switch the font used by using the Font Selector field in the splashdown inspector.
 Any font asset in your project can be used.
 The label above the font selector should update to show the path to the font currently being used.
 Keep in mind the font Selector field is always shown empty as its used for drag-and-dropping font asset files.
 After switching fonts, you will likey need to adjust the font size to fit your needs.
 A feature to auto-resize the text will be introduced in a future release.

 ## Customizing the Border
-Customizing the border is possible, but the effect is purely cosmetic so as a feature it is not high-priority in the roadmap.
+Customizing the border is possible, but the feature is not high-priority in the roadmap.
 If there is a use-case where modifying the borders provides an additional benefit other than cosmetic, pls open an issue describing your use-case and I will gladly look into it.

 ## using a texture as background or watermark
-+ WIP
++ WIP.
+Is in the roadmap and will be added in a future release.

 # Supported Unity Versions